thisiskyle/sleepy-nvim/README.md

 Another REST API client.
 I found similar plugins had more features than I needed.
 So feature wise, Sleepy is pretty minimal.

-If you want something more feature complete check out [kulala.nvim](kulala).
+If you are looking for something more feature complete check out the awesome plugin [kulala.nvim](kulala).

 <br>